Staff-Alerts/project/updates/week3.md

 ## Summary

-* TBC

 ## What we’ve been up to​ this week​

-* Continued creation of the 'staff' pages - nearly done/done
+* Continued development of the staff contact management pages
-* Walk through of existing Rant and Rave system held with ICS collegues
+* Walk through of existing Rant and Rave system held with ICS collegues which provided really useful insight into current issues
 * Show and Tell with the team
 * Confirmed user testers and possible dates
+* Attended Business Coninuity Steering meeting to update them on the project

 ## What we’re planning for ​next week